 The initial hexavalent chromium plume concentration distribution was based on all hexavalent chromium data collected through December 31, 2013.
 In the upper four model layers, the plume delineation varied to reflect the differing Cr(VI) concentrations encountered with depth.
+Cr(VI) was not initialized in model layer 5.
 The initialized Cr(VI) distributions are the same in both the mobile and immobile portions of the aquifer.
 The distribution of the Cr(VI) for model layers 1 through 4 are shown on Figures 6.2-1 through 6.2-4.